ApiLogicServer/Docs/docs/index.md

     * __Admin UI:__ multi-page / multi-table apps, with page navigations, automatic joins and declarative hide/show

-* __Standard Flask Projects -- Customizable, using _your IDE_:__ such as VSCode, PyCharm, etc, for familiar edit/debug services
+* __Standard Flask / SQLAlchemy Projects -- Customizable, using _your IDE_:__ such as VSCode, PyCharm, etc, for familiar edit/debug services

 * __Business Logic Automation:__ using unique spreadsheet-like rules, extensible with Python :trophy: